Stream Module#

 The PROXY protocol must be previously enabled by setting the proxy_protocol parameter in the listen directive.

 TLV from the PROXY Protocol header.
-The name can be a TLV type name or its numeric value.
+The name can be a TLV type or its numeric value.
 In the latter case, the value is hexadecimal and should be prefixed with 0x:

 $proxy_protocol_tlv_alpn